 There is no formal residence requirement.
 However, most courses in the program are taught on campus without an option for distance education.
+Students enrolled in in-person course sections (IPR) are expected to attend all class meetings in person.

-3.3.3 Course requirements and related policies/protocols
+3.3.3 Degree Certification: Course requirements and related policies/protocols

-- In order to receive the degree, students must have a Quality Point Average (QPA) of 3.0.
+- In order to receive the MCDS degree, students must have a Quality Point Average (QPA) of 3.0.
 Completion of the degree is based on completing courses in the core curriculum, the MCDS seminar, electives and capstone project. - The capstone project consists of students working at CMU on a research project, or on an industry-sponsored project. - The student must complete 144 eligible units of study.
-This includes eight 12-unit courses, two 12-unit seminar courses and two 12-unit capstone courses.
-All students complete a common MCDS core in their first two semesters, consisting of four courses.
+This includes eight core and concentration courses, two 12-unit seminar courses and two 12-unit capstone courses.
+All students complete a common MCDS core in their first two semesters, consisting of five courses.
 All students must also complete at least one concentration, consisting of three courses in one of three areas: Analytics, Systems, or Human-Centered Data Science.
-The remainder of the 12-unit courses with course numbers 600 or greater can be electives chosen from the SCS course catalog.
-Any additional non-prerequisite units taken beyond the 144 units are also considered electives. - A full-time student must take at least 36 units per semester.
-A student may not take more than 60 units per semester, without permission.
-Students must register for a full course load in their final semester.
+The remaining elective course can be any course with number 600 or above chosen from the SCS course catalog.
+Any additional non-prerequisite units taken beyond the 144 units are also considered electives. - To maintain full-time enrollment status, a student must enroll in a minimum of 36 course units per semester.
+A student may not take more than 60 units per semester, without permission from their academic advisor.
+Students must maintain full-time enrollment status (minimum of 36 units) in their final semester.